 A: Yes, you can.
 The smaller slot is for the battery alone, the AAA size is for the battery and transmitter together.
 Do NOT place a standard AAA battery in the slot.
 It may damage the charger.
 Both compartments are for the rechargeable 2/3 AAA batteries only.

 Q: What is the difference between the 433 and the 418 frequency within the Remote Extender Plus unit?

 A: There is no difference other than the frequency itself.
 The reason for having two frequencies is to allow you to be able to have the RF extender on two of the exact same brand devices without having interference.
 They both work great!
 If you wish to control an XM radio, you will need the 418 frequency.
 If you wish to control a Harmony remote, you will need the 433 frequency.

 Q: Does the RF Extender work with a Scientific Atlanta Cable box?

 A: Yes, it does.
 In order for the RF Extender to work with a Scientific Atlanta cable box, the receiver needs to be on the A setting.
 Most of the other devices work off of the B setting.
 If you are trying to control your Scientific Atlanta box as well as other devices, you would need to purchase an additional receiver.
 If you already have it on the A setting and it does not seem to be working properly, ask your cable company for a system upgrade and it should work.

 Can't find the answer you're looking for?
-Contact Us for additional information.
+Visit our Tips & Troubleshooting page or Contact Us for more information.